lukedodd/Pixslam/README.md

 Right now Pixslam is very much a toy.
 While more features are planned it is important to note this project was made for my own entertainment rather than to be _useful_.

-TODO: Link to blog post for more in depth description

 Building Pixslam
 ----------------